 Can Usain Bolt Outrun A Bear?

 Usain Bolt is a multi-time World record holder runner.
-He has broken the world record for the fastest time, over 100 and 200 meters.
+He has broken the world record over 100 and 200 meters.
 His speed was clocked at 44.72 km/h (27.8 mph) on 16 August 2009.
-The pace was taken between the 60 and 80 meters part of the 100 meters sprint.
+The pace was between 60 and 80 meters of the 100 meters sprint.

-As discussed, a black bear can run as fast as 30 mp/h.
+A grizzly bear can run as fast as 56 km/h.
 It is very likely that over 100 or 200 meters, an American black bear would beat the fastest man in the world in a race.
-If Usain Bolt can’t outrun a black bear, we don’t have a chance to outrun them.
-Against a grizzly bear or polar bear, Usain would be left in the dust.
+If Usain Bolt can’t outrun a grizzly bear, then the rest of us wouldn’t have a chance.

 How Far Can A Bear Run?